syedafathimabadar/EXPERIMENT-01---4NI24EC154---CS-AMPLIFIER/README.md

 The design is implemented using the following specifications:

-Parameter	Value
+a.Parameter	Value
-Supply Voltage	1.2 V
+b.Supply Voltage = 1.2 V
-Technology	TSMC 180 nm
+c.Technology	TSMC 180 nm
-Channel Length (L)	360 nm
+d.Channel Length (L)	= 360 nm
-Load Capacitance (CL)	0.5 pF
+e.Load Capacitance (CL)	= 0.5 pF
-Power Limit	≤ 0.4 mW
+f.
+Limit	≤ 0.4 mW

 Circuit Description

 The circuit consists of:

-• NMOS transistor operating in common source configuration
+1.NMOS transistor operating in common source configuration 2.Drain resistor RD
-• Drain resistor RD
-• Input voltage source Vin
+3.Input voltage source Vin
-• Load capacitor CL
+4.Load capacitor CL

 The input signal is applied at the gate terminal, while the output is taken from the drain terminal.